facundobianco/news2tw/README.md

 * Use Sqlite3 database for storing data.
 * Shrink message length without trimming the last word.
 * Prevention for running one instance at same time.
-* TODO: Reddit: Use the link insted of the URL to subreddit post.
+* Reddit: Use the link insted of the URL to subreddit post.

 ### Requirements